Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

-In Fig.~(\ref{fig:fe6-laser}) we consider again the magnetic cluster \ce{Fe6} and perform real-time dynamics under external electric pulses.
+In Fig.~\ref{fig:fe6-laser} we consider again the real-time dynamics of the magnetic cluster \ce{Fe6}, under electric pulses.
 In the absence of spin-orbit interaction, we observe no magnetization dynamics consistent with the \ce{Fe2} case.
 This corresponds to the solid blue line in the left panel.
 The dashed black and red lines show a moderate demagnetization effect, which appears to be stronger for the pulse with larger amplitude.
-The strongest magnetization loss is observed with the pulse with the largest amplitude (the green dotted line in both panels) and amounts to approximately $27\%$ of the initial magnetic moment of the atomic cluster.
-In all of the different cases, the dynamics of the magnetic moments are activated by the pulse and persist throughout its duration and even after the pulse disappears.\\ Fig.~(\ref{fig:fe6-laser-2}) shows the spin dynamics of the \ce{Fe6} cluster under electric pulses with different polarization directions and the same amplitudes.
-The magnetization profile is shown in panel (a); in panel (b, upper) we show the electric field absolute value as a function of time.
-The three curves overlap because the applied fields are all the same in amplitude.
-In panel (b,lower) we show the projection of the electric field polarization vector in the $X-Y$ plane.
-Pulse (1), the blue line, has no polarization component in the plane and is fully polarized along the $z$ axis $(0, 0, 1)$.
-Pulse (2), the dashed black line, has a polarization vector lying completely in the $X-Y$ plane $(1, 1, 0)/\sqrt{2}$; pulse (3), the red dashed line, instead has polarization $(1, 0, 1)/\sqrt{2}$.
-The results in panel (a) of Fig.~(\ref{fig:fe6-laser}) show a dependence of the demagnetization effect on the polarization of the electric pulse.
-The demagnetization is larger for the pulse polarized along the $z$ axis.
-The other two pulses do not produce sensible differences in the demagnetization signal.
-In general, we expect such a demagnetization process to be highly dependent on the specific nature of the pulse excitation, frequency, pulse amplitude, and polarization.
-The polarization direction influences the orbital states excited by the pulse; in turn, this affects the change in magnetization via the spin-orbit interaction.
+The strongest magnetization loss is observed with the pulse with the largest amplitude (the green dotted line in both panels) and amounts to approximately \(27\%\) of the initial magnetic moment of the atomic cluster.
+In all of the different cases, the dynamics of the magnetic moments are activated by the pulse and persist throughout its duration and even after the pulse disappears.